Castle Gay: Plot

 Tibbets is convinced he has a scoop when he is admitted to the castle and gains an interview with Craw - without realising that his interviewee is in fact McCunn.
 He publishes his article the next day, "Mr Craw Speaks to the World", in which he has Craw repudiating all his long-held principles.

 Jaikie searches for Sigsimund Allins, a rogue employee of Craw’s who has accepted a payment from the monarchists for an introduction to Craw, and a larger one from the republicans who hope to create a scandal by catching the monarchists colluding with a magnate of the British press.
 Jaike pretends to be drunk and 'accidentally' lets slip that the day of the by-election would be a good opportunity to catch Craw conspiring in Castle Gay, as most of the castle staff will be absent.

 The monarchists, now joined by Prince John himself, are horrified to hear that their enemies are at hand, and especially by the presence of the communist leader Anton Mastrovin.
 They leave immediately for London.
 Prince John is helped by McCunn - who has developed strong personal loyalties - to escape by boat.
-As the prince departs, he give McCunn a ring and McCunn vows that "if ever you have need of me, a word will bring me across the world".
+As the prince departs, he gives McCunn a ring and McCunn vows that "if ever you have need of me, a word will bring me across the world".